Against Full Scale IQ Fetishism

 Empirical evidence suggesting I am correct:

-If you thought being a quality intellectual was strongly related to intelligence, then you would expect the most intelligent people to believe the truest things (we don’t do post-modernism here).
+If you thought being a quality intellectual was strongly related to intelligence, then you would expect the most intelligent people to believe in certain political views more than others.
 In most studies done on this topic, the relationship between cognitive ability and political beliefs isn’t strong, and rarely exceeds r = .3.

 Noah Carl’s 2014 data: